 |Temperature:||Mid to upper 70’s (likes warmer best) (26°C+)|

 The Mbu puffer is an attractive representation of puffer fish.
-It has the distinctive comet shaped body with a large head, protruding eye ridges and an almost human shaped mouth with four large, chiseled teeth.
+It has a distinctive comet-shaped body with a large head, protruding eye ridges, and an almost human-shaped mouth with four large, chiseled teeth.

 Its fins are small but very powerful.
 Mbu puffers are very maneuverable.
-Combined with their powerful tail they can dart quickly to pick crabs, clams, and fish off the bottom or in all levels of the tank.
+Combined with their powerful tail, they can dart quickly to pick crabs, clams, and fish off the bottom or in all tank levels.

 Mbu puffer coloring ranges from an even green to a golden or light yellow on the belly.
 Their markings are the same color as their bellies and reminiscent of leopard or jaguar patterns.
-The Mbu puffer keep their tails closed except when making power moves, where it will flare dramatically.
+The Mbu puffer keeps its tails closed except when making power moves, where it will flare dramatically.

 They will follow fingers, beg for food, and can even be trained to take food from the hand.
-A word of caution; the Mbu puffer has very strong teeth and little sense of boundaries.
-If they mistake a finger for a shrimp the bite can be very painful.
+A word of caution; the Mbu puffer has powerful teeth and little sense of boundaries.
+If they mistake a finger for a shrimp, the bite can be excruciating.

 Mbu Puffer Care

-Due to their large size, Mbu puffer are out of the scope of most fish keepers because a very large aquarium is required to house them correctly.
+Due to their large size, Mbu puffers are out of the scope of most fish keepers because a huge aquarium is required to house them correctly.
 Unless you are an advanced keeper, the species is more appropriate for public aquariums.

 Smaller aquariums of 100 to 400 gallons can house Mbu puffers up to 20 inches or so if the tank is in a horizontal shape to give them lots of swimming room.
-This is not considered ideal because if they grow any larger then it is time to move them to a very large tank.
+This is not considered ideal because if they grow any larger, it is time to move them to a huge tank.

 If you plan to keep Mbu puffers for many years, it makes sense to invest in the correct size tank and filtration system upfront to avoid multiple equipment upgrades.

-The native waters of the Mbu puffer are very clean and aquariums for this species should have robust filtration systems.
-Large fish produce a lot of waste and they are messy eaters.
-As they are a chewing species, outside the aquarium canister filters are a good choice.
+The native waters of the Mbu puffer are immaculate, and aquariums for this species should have robust filtration systems.
+Large fish produce a lot of waste, and they are messy eaters.
+As they are a chewing species, outside the aquarium, canister filters are a good choice.

-For very large aquariums this is extremely laborious.
-Automatic water changers remove this burden by pumping out tank water and replacing it with water from a good clean source that is free of chlorine.
+For enormous aquariums, this is extremely laborious.
+Automatic water changers remove this burden by pumping out tank water and replacing it with water from a good clean source free of chlorine.

 Scale the return of the water so that there is not an extreme current.
-A gentle motion is OK but Mbu puffer are not strong swimmers and can get stressed by strong currents.
+A gentle motion is OK, but Mbu puffers are not strong swimmers and can get stressed by strong currents.

 When Mbu puffers become ill, there are usually warning signs such as sudden changes in swimming patterns, sluggishness, and the appearance of dark spots on their usually bright bellies.

-The large size of the recommended aquariums allows the use of larger rocks, pieces of driftwood, and other bottom structures to create caves, crevices, and other hiding places.
+The large size of the recommended aquariums allows larger rocks, pieces of driftwood, and other bottom structures to create caves, crevices, and other hiding places.